OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-102.md

 > They will perish, but You remain;
 > All of them will wear out like a garment;
-> Like clothing You will change them, and they will be gone.
+> Like a ruined cloth You will change them, and they will be gone.

 ## Psalm 102:27